-Johan Dalene was born in 2000, began playing the violin at the age of four and made his professional concerto début three years later.
-He is already making an impact on the international scene, performing with leading orchestras and in important recital halls both at home in Sweden and internationally.
+Johan Dalene is already making an impact on the international scene, performing with leading orchestras and in important recital halls both at home in Sweden and internationally.
 His refreshingly honest musicality, combined with an ability to engage with musicians and audiences alike, has won him many admirers; he has won the Norwegian Soloist Prize and first prize at the prestigious Carl Nielsen Competition in 2019.